Trevor Taylor (racing driver): Formula One career

 At the end of 1962, Taylor shared with Jim Clark the car and victory in the non-championship Mexican Grand Prix had a win and a second place at two non-championship events in South Africa confirming his place with Team Lotus in 1963.
 However, after a handful of top-three-finishes in non-championship events, his best World Championship result was sixth place in the opening race at Monaco, and thereafter he was rarely competitive, although on the fast Reims circuit, in the French Grand Prix, he was running second when he retired at two-thirds distance.
 Taylor admitted his confidence was shaken by two serious accidents at Spa and Enna-Pergusa.
 Team owner Colin Chapman suggested Taylor take a sabbatical after the end of the 1963 season and then return to Lotus.
 Taylor differed and attempted to continue as an F1 driver.
 After an unsuccessful season with the British Racing Partnership in 1964, Taylor withdrew from Formula One competition.

-During his career he achieved one podium finish, and scored a total of eight championship points.
+During his career, Taylor achieved one podium finish, and scored a total of eight championship points.
 He also participated in numerous non-Championship Formula One races during this time and won three, including one shared with Clark, in 1962 and 1963.
 Taylor is credited with inventing the yellow stripe that ran down the middle of Team Lotus cars during the 1960s.

-After 1964 Taylor enjoyed lesser forms of racing, and tested a Cosworth Formula One car in 1969 which was entered for Grands Prix but did not race.
-In that, the opening year of F5000, Trevor Taylor was a strong contestant in the Guards Championship, winning F5000 rounds in a Surtees TS5 in the Netherlands, Denmark, Germany and Ireland and finished runner up to Peter Gethin in the 1969 F5000 series.
+After 1964, Taylor enjoyed lesser forms of racing, and tested a Cosworth Formula One car in 1969 which was entered for Grands Prix but did not race.
+In that, the opening year of F5000, Taylor was a strong contestant in the Guards Championship, winning F5000 rounds in a Surtees TS5 in the Netherlands, Denmark, Germany and Ireland and finished runner up to Peter Gethin in the 1969 F5000 series.

 Taylor died at the age of 73 after contracting cancer.